isciences/wsim/docs/development.rst

 Documentation
 =============

-General WSIM documentation, such as this page is generated using Sphinx from manually-authored reST files stored in the git repository.
+General WSIM documentation (such as this page) is generated using Sphinx from manually-authored reST files stored in the git repository.

 R package documentation is automatically generated from source comments, using the ``Roxygen2`` package.
 The HTML versions of this documentation are generated using ``pkgdown``.